andrew/ultimate-awesome/README.md

 - [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
 Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-ASI](https://github.com/awesome-spectral-indices/awesome-ASI) - A curated list of Awesome Spectral Indices (ASI) resources.
-- [awesome-ai](https://github.com/brandonhimpfen/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
-This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
-- [awesome-defi](https://github.com/brandonhimpfen/awesome-defi) - A curated list of awesome resources, tools, protocols, analytics, and communities for Decentralized Finance (DeFi).
-This list covers everything from DeFi basics and protocols to wallets, analytics, and yield farming.
 - [stars](https://github.com/ccat3z/stars) - A simple tool for creating your own awesome list.
 - [awesome-ophthalmology](https://github.com/chrisnielsen/awesome-ophthalmology) - A curated list of awesome AI developments for ophthalmology.
 - [awesome-chroma](https://github.com/chroma-sdk/awesome-chroma) - A curated collection of Chroma SDK apps, libraries and resources.